 Staircase reports and Key Performance Indicators

-- Staircase reports - annual feedback on performance.
+- Staircase reports (now retired) - annual feedback on performance.

 - KPI dashboard - actual achievement against targets for the University's Key Performance Indicators.
 Please note that VPN may be required to access these reports remotely.

-Staircase and Strategic Plan KPI reports provide annual feedback on element's performance (School, Department and Research Centre).
+Staircase reports (now retired) and Strategic Plan KPI reports provide annual feedback on element's performance (School, Department and Research Centre).
 The model is directly linked to the University's Strategic Plan KPI s, and has been used to cascade University level targets down to groups and elements (Schools/Department/Research Centres).

 This has been done by way of differential group and element level targets, which take in to account the differing levels of opportunities and circumstances surrounding each Group and the elements within that Group.

 These reports may only be viewed by members of the Griffith community.